Crypto27dev/clash_of_space_game/README.md

 # CLASH OF SPACE

 Clash of Space is clone game of Radius Raid of js13kGames (A JavaScript coding competition for HTML5 Game Developers) which is a popular game for kids.
-A space craft shooting game, built with HTML5, CSS, JavaScript.
+A space craft shooting game built with HTML5, CSS, JavaScript.
 It's a desktop version game, so can be played only in desktop/laptop.